As part of a vision for clearer air in the city center, Amsterdam firefighters are proceeding with rehearsals electric vehicles.

 From 2025 Amsterdam will ban trucks, buses and taxis with combustion engines in the municipal area, and from 2030 all non-electric private cars.

-The two-year agreement with Rosenbauer is the first step to electrify the fire brigade vehicles.
+The two-year agreement with Rosenbauer is the first step in electrifying the fire department's vehicles.

 The company will deliver the first electric fire trucks in late 2020 to test them on the narrow streets of the city.